elibiz443/frontview/README.md

 Access your web in: localhost:3000

-Optional:
-1. Remove the line '*= require_tree .' from 'assets/stylesheets/application.css'
-2. Remove or comment the line 'require("turbolinks").start()' from 'javascript/packs/application.js'

-Reasons for the above optional procedures:

-The first option allows for the individual inclusion of each css file in the 'application.html.erb' file.
-The second and third options disable turbolinks.
-Rails core team has chose to enable it by default.
-Unfortunately there are some subtle edge cases and scenarios in which Turbolinks will not work as expected, and for these reasons we don't think it's a great default.

 This gem is suitable for a new project.
 It helps to kickstart everything very fast.
 If everything runs perfectly, don't forget to follow on twitter ========> https://twitter.com/frontview3